Home - Dinner - Chicken - Chicken Thighs - Chicken Thigh Marinade (Soy Sauce + Mirin)

 • Prepare the marinade, add the chicken and let it sit at room temperature while you preheat the grill, oven or get the rest of your meal ready, 15-30 minutes.

 • To cook the chicken at a later time, cover the bowl or dish with plastic wrap or place in a storage container or heavy-duty zippered plastic bag in the fridge.
-Refrigerate 12-24 hours proceed with your desired cooking method.
+Refrigerate 12-24 hours, then proceed with your desired cooking method.

 Karen Tedesco